Originally published: Jun 23, 2022

 To provide a bit more context, here are some metrics about one of the attacks:

-Traffic decreases because the website is not accessible
+Traffic decreases because the website is not accessible.
+During the attack, we saw:

-• 70K HTTP requests
+- 70K HTTP requests

-• 1,150 unique IP addresses (fairly well distributed across the IPV4 address space)
+- 1,150 unique IP addresses (fairly well distributed across the IPV4 address space)

 Our take on the problem

-To achieve this, the CrowdSec agent will read Apache2 logs, detect the ongoing DDoS sources and emit decisions that the Cloudflare bouncer will consume to instruct Cloudflare (grey block) to block the attackers.
-Next, we will create a CrowdSec scenario to detect excessive traffic from a given country, autonomous system, or any given IP/range.
-This scenario will then apply Captcha rules to source country/AS/range/IP via the Cloudflare API.
+Next, we will create a CrowdSec scenario to detect excessive traffic from a given country, Autonomous System, or any given IP/range.
+This scenario will then apply CAPTCHA rules to the source country/AS/range/IP via the Cloudflare API.
 Note that to work correctly, Apache2 must be configured to deal with X-forwarded-for HTTP header to display actual attackers’ IPs and not Cloudflare ones.

-First of all, from a CloudFlare stand point, we can see our rules are hitting spot-on.
+First of all, from a Cloudflare standpoint, we can see our rules are hitting spot on.

+Both CPU and network go back to normal within 5 minutes.
 Here is a short video showing how the attack and remediation are looking.

 The scenario itself is rather straightforward and will simultaneously count the number of IPs coming from the same range, country, or AS.
 If this number reaches a threshold, we will emit a decision of type captcha on the source country, range, or AS.